chenjshnn/LabelDroid/README.md

 ## Dataset
 Statistics of our dataset

 ![Dataset Statistics](./data/data_statistics.png =100x)

 *Dataset can be download at <https://drive.google.com/open?id=18BV1oDsvEVY1xvefLe0QpGBPgpvNGY43>*

 ## Data Preprocessing

-The list of meaningless labels can be seen in <https://github.com/icse2020Accessibility/icse2020Accessibility/blob/master/Data_preprocessing/meaningless_label.txt>
+The list of meaningless labels can be seen at <https://github.com/icse2020Accessibility/icse2020Accessibility/blob/master/Data_preprocessing/meaningless_label.txt>
 ## Evaluation
 We